 It might help to reassure someone that you’re not trying to punish them with a consequence.
 You’re simply letting them know that you’re not willing to tolerate a specific behavior any longer.
 Family boundaries can be really hard.
 You might feel scared or even question your right to draw lines in the sand, especially when it comes to your family.

 The truth is, though, knowing how to set boundaries with family can actually allow you to build deeper, stronger, healthier relationships.
 It’s a skill you’ll likely start to apply in other areas of your life as well.
+Through online therapy at Talkspace, you can work with a licensed mental health professional to help guide you in setting good boundaries and developing healthy relationships within your family.
 You’re a strong, independent person.
 You deserve to have boundaries in your life.
 Now, you have all this toolkit of tips to set and enforce them.

 1. Heid A, Zarit S, Fingerman K. Adult Children’s Responses to Parent “Stubbornness”.
 Gerontologist.
 2016:gnv691. doi:10.1093/geront/gnv691. https://pubmed.ncbi.nlm.nih.gov/26873033/.
 Accessed December 28, 2021.